23W-GBAC/Shutter101/README.md

 Or before pushing any images to the repositories we could run a script to compress the images.</li>
 	<li>Adding description to all of the photos are time consuming, I have to look first for each properties of the images then add it to the description tag.
 I already have an idea on how to approach this problem.
 All of my images contains metadata.
 What does it mean?
 		<ul>
-			<li>**photo metadata** refers to the information embedded within a digital photograph that provides details about the image.
+			<li>**Photo metadata** refers to the information embedded within a digital photograph that provides details about the image.
 This metadata includes various properties and settings related to the creation of the photo.</li>
 		</ul>
 		Knowing that, I could extract metadata of each images and list it down to a JSON file or in a Markdown file.
 	</li>